neuralconfig/ruckus-ztp/README.md

 - Command-line interface with tab completion and help system
 - Automatic device discovery using LLDP and L2 trace
 - Automated switch and AP configuration with management IP assignment from IP pool
-- Proper VLAN creation with spanning tree on all VLANs
+- Customizable base configuration file for initial switch setup (VLANs, spanning tree, etc.)
 - Intelligent trunk port configuration with appropriate VLAN tagging
 - Support for RUCKUS ICX switch commands and syntax
 - Chat interface powered by AI for natural language configuration